lamdbui/BeerView/README.md

 Data is leveraged from [BreweryDb](http://www.brewerydb.com/).

+## Features

+* Overview Screen showing Breweries and Beers from local or predefined locations
+* Map able to determine current location and find local information
+* Brewery locations shown on Google Maps
+* Detailed Brewery and Beer information available
+* Ability to "favorite" Breweries and Beers
+* Companion Home Screen Widget tracking number of "favorite" Breweries and Beers

 ## Configuration

 Please get your API Key from [BreweryDb](http://www.brewerydb.com/) and create the following entry in your $HOME/.gradle/gradle.properties file: